-(i) It enables students to get basic knowledge in theory and applications of Probability and Correlation, Regression for use in various areas.

-(ii) It enhances students to analyze bi-variate and high dimensional data sets and to explore the inter relationships between different variables.

-(iii) It equips students for exploratory data analysis, statistical modeling, data learning etc.

-(iv) It can lead to careers in research, statistical modeling, project management etc.

-(v) It can be applied in teaching and research in all emerging areas and disciplines.
+- (i) It enables students to get basic knowledge in theory and applications of Probability and Correlation, Regression for use in various areas. - (ii) It enhances students to analyze bi-variate and high dimensional data sets and to explore the inter relationships between different variables. - (iii) It equips students for exploratory data analysis, statistical modeling, data learning etc. - (iv) It can lead to careers in research, statistical modeling, project management etc. - (v) It can be applied in teaching and research in all emerging areas and disciplines.

-REAL STRUCTURE MAHATMA GANDHI UNIVERSITY Graduate School 4 + 1 Integrated UG and PG Programme विद्यवा अमृतमयन्त 1 4 + 1 Integrated UG and PG Programme parametric tests for large a knowledge about non-paramet expected to give lab illustration ric tests and its applications.
-It is also sets.
-Semester 2 Credit 3 Total Student Instructional hours for theory , Instructional hours for practical/lab work/field work Learning Time 48 12 Pre-requisite Plus two / higher secondary & statistics.
-Basic knowledge e of probability and

-School of Mathematics and Statistics
+School School of Mathematics and Statistics

-Statistics
+Programme Statistics

-Probability Models and Statistical Inference
+Course Title Probability Models and Statistical Inference

-MDC
+Course Type MDC

-100-199
+Course Level 100-199

-MG2MDCUST101
+Course Code MG2MDCUST101

-This course is designed to introduce the concepts of probability models and theory of testing of hypothesis and discuss the inferential statistical tools used in data analysis.
+Course Overview This course is designed to introduce the concepts of probability models and theory of testing of hypothesis and discuss the inferential statistical tools used in data analysis.
 This paper deals with the concept of